Rasalexman/KDispatcher/README.md

 KDispatcher.unsubscribe(EVENT_CALL_ONE, eventListener)
 ```

-Sinse version 0.1.2 you can use inline functions of KDispatcher.
+Sinse version 0.1.2 you can use extension and inline functions of KDispatcher.
 All you need to do is implement `IKDispatcher` interface.
-Also you can use single lambda functions like (T, String) -> Unit as event handlers
+Also you can use single lambda functions like (Notification<T:Any>) -> Unit as event handlers
 ```kotlin
 class MainActivity : AppCompatActivity(), IKDispatcher {